BaronBlackmore/SunlightAfterDark/_posts/2021-05-20-3-life-lessons-from-a-board-game.md

 ---
 layout: post
 ---
-Games are teaching tools; A way to learn how to navigate a situation, while having a greatly reduced punishment for losing.
-Losing at *cops and robbers* doesn’t have as much prison time as being an actual robber.
+Games are teaching tools.
+A way to learn how to navigate a situation, while having greatly reduced prizes and punishments.
+Losing *cops and robbers* doesn’t have as much prison time as being an actual robber.

 So what does a game teach you?
 Fundamentally, how to play the game.
 Through play you learn what skills you need to develop to be good at it.
 Now, where a good game will have lots of opportunities to develop your in-game skills, a great game will teach you things applicable outside of the game.
 Cops and robbers teaches us: *if you’re going to commit a crime, don’t get caught.*